 Alsina’s statue by Belgian sculptor Jacques de Braekeleer shines after a thorough cleaning in 2011:

-Update (19 Aug 2014): The Biblioteca Digital Trapalanda (part of the Biblioteca Nacional) recently made the following image from 1876 by photographer Christiano Junior available.
+Update (19 Aug 2014): The Biblioteca Nacional recently made the following image from 1876 by photographer Christiano Junior available.
 Wish those trees were still around!